The Causeway Coast & Glens area offers a variety of top class freshwater and sea angling in a variety of scenic settings.

 Boy Matthew: Sea Fishing Trips

 Boy Matthew is a very well maintained 26ft Kingfisher angling boat, captained by Peter Boston.
-It is M.C.A. certified and licenced, and insured for 12 passengers.
+It is M.C.A. certified and licensed, and insured for 12 passengers.

 Riverbush Salmon Station